 Macy's (M) Dips More Than Broader Markets: What You Should Know

-Investors will be hoping for strength from Macy's as it approaches its next earnings release.
+Macy's will be looking to display strength as it nears its next earnings release.
 In that report, analysts expect Macy's to post earnings of $1.62 per share.
 This would mark a year-over-year decline of 33.88%.
-Meanwhile, our latest consensus estimate is calling for revenue of $8.22 billion, down 5.08% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $8.22 billion, down 5.08% from the year-ago period.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $4.18 per share and revenue of $24.44 billion, which would represent changes of -21.28% and -0.06%, respectively, from the prior year.

-Any recent changes to analyst estimates for Macy's should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors might also notice recent changes to analyst estimates for Macy's.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 0.48% lower within the past month.
-Macy's currently has a Zacks Rank of #3 (Hold).
+The Zacks Consensus EPS estimate has moved 0.54% lower within the past month.
+Macy's is currently sporting a Zacks Rank of #3 (Hold).

-Investors should also note Macy's's current valuation metrics, including its Forward P/E ratio of 5.52.
-This represents a discount compared to its industry's average Forward P/E of 9.01.
+Digging into valuation, Macy's currently has a Forward P/E ratio of 5.6.
+For comparison, its industry has an average Forward P/E of 8.95, which means Macy's is trading at a discount to the group.

 The Retail - Regional Department Stores industry is part of the Retail-Wholesale sector.
-This industry currently has a Zacks Industry Rank of 90, which puts it in the top 36% of all 250+ industries.
+This group has a Zacks Industry Rank of 103, putting it in the top 41% of all 250+ industries.